 This post may contain affiliate links.
 Please read our disclosure policy.

-In search of more small batch cookie recipes?
-You’ll enjoy our rich Chocolate Chip Cookies, delicate Butter Cookies, spicy-sweet Molasses Cookies, and colorful M&M Cookies.
+Looking for more small batch cookie recipes?
+Try our rich Chocolate Chip Cookies, delicate Butter Cookies, warmly spiced Molasses Cookies, or fun and colorful M&M Cookies.

 Ingredients

-If you have any ingredients leftover from this Oatmeal Chocolate Chip Cookies recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch oatmeal chocolate chip cookie recipe, check out our Leftover Ingredients Recipe Finder.

-- Sugar: This recipe employs both granulated and brown sugars.
-While they sweeten the cookies, they also contribute to structure and softness.
-Lacking brown sugar?
-Check out our guide for making quick homemade brown sugar.
+- Sugar: This recipe uses both granulated and brown sugars.
+The combination not only sweetens the cookies but also provides structure and enhances their softness.
+No brown sugar?
+You can make your own by mixing granulated sugar with molasses.
+Check out our homemade brown sugar guide for details.

-- Egg yolk: A single egg yolk suffices for binding in this small batch recipe.
-If you’re doubling up, stick to using two egg yolks for the right texture and structure, as using a whole egg could make your cookies flat.
-Wondering how to use the leftover egg white?
-Explore our egg white recipes like Coconut Macaroons and a mini Flourless Chocolate Cake.
+- Egg Yolk: A single egg yolk is perfect for binding in this small batch recipe.
+If doubling the recipe, stick to two yolks rather than using a whole egg to maintain the cookies’ chewy texture.
+Need ideas for the leftover egg white?
+Try our egg white recipes like Coconut Macaroons and mini Flourless Chocolate Cake.

-- Flour: All-purpose flour works great, but if you’re on a gluten-free diet, King Arthur Gluten Free Measure For Measure Flour is a tested and recommended alternative.
+- Flour: All-purpose flour works beautifully here.
+For a gluten-free option, I recommend King Arthur Gluten Free Measure For Measure Flour, which has been tested and works well.

-- Ground cinnamon: A dash of cinnamon adds a subtle but inviting spice note to your cookies.
+- Ground Cinnamon: A pinch of cinnamon adds a warm, subtle spice that complements the sweetness perfectly.

-- Oats: Old-fashioned oats are your best bet for achieving a chewy texture.
-If you’ve got extra oats, consider using them in Baked Oatmeal, an Apple Crisp, and a small batch of Butter Pecan Granola.
+- Oats: Old-fashioned oats are the best choice for a chewy texture.
+If you have extra, try them in recipes like Baked Oatmeal, Apple Crisp, or a small batch of Butter Pecan Granola.

 Recipe Variations

-- Oatmeal Nut Cookies: Elevate the texture by adding chopped pecans or walnuts to the dough.
-This adds an earthy crunch that contrasts nicely with the chewy oats and soft chocolate chips.
+- Oatmeal Nut Cookies: Add chopped walnuts or pecans for an earthy crunch that pairs beautifully with the chewy oats and gooey chocolate chips.

 How To Make Oatmeal Chocolate Chip Cookies

-These step-by-step photos and instructions help you visualize how to make a small batch of the BEST oatmeal chocolate chip cookies.
+These step-by-step photos and instructions help you visualize how to make a small batch of oatmeal chocolate chip cookies.
 See the recipe box below for ingredient amounts and full recipe instructions.

-3. Beat in the egg yolk and the vanilla extract until creamy.
-Set the bowl aside.
+3. Beat in the egg yolk and vanilla extract until the mixture is smooth and creamy.
+Set aside.

-4. In a separate small bowl, mix together the flour, baking soda, cinnamon, and salt.
+4. Prepare Dry Ingredients: In a separate small bowl, whisk together the flour, baking soda, cinnamon, and salt.

-6. Mix in the oats and chocolate chips.
+6. Fold in the oats and chocolate chips until evenly incorporated.

-8. Let the cookies cool for 5 minutes on a cookie sheet then transfer them to a cooling rack to finish cooling.
+9. Cool and Serve: Let the cookies rest on the baking sheet for 5 minutes, then transfer them to a wire cooling rack to finish cooling completely.
+Enjoy!

 Expert Tips